aibarrola/Spartan-Swipe/README.md

 Starting the appplication:\
 1.)
 Start up the terminal within the Spartan-Swipe folder\
 2.) cd into SpartanSwipe-Backend\
-2.1) The dependencies should all be in the package.jsons, but if they're not cd into SpartanSwipe-Backend and npm install the regular dependencies as well as the developer dependencies, afterwards cd into the client folder and install the regular dependencies for the front end\
+2.1) The dependencies should all be in the package.jsons, but if they're not, cd into SpartanSwipe-Backend and npm install the regular dependencies as well as the developer dependencies, afterwards cd into the client folder and install the regular dependencies for the front end\
 3.)
 To run the application, type and enter: npm run dev\
 (npm run dev basically runs both server (backend) with client (frontend))